 Strauss was right, though, when he argued that Hitler’s Holocaust and Stalin’s Gulag had philosophical roots, that they were the expressions of philosophical theories.
 Actions have their roots in thoughts, policies have their roots in philosophies; as Heine said, thought precedes action as lightning precedes thunder.
 Philosophy molds thinking, and later molds action.
 Communism arose first as a theory and later became a policy.
 The American Revolution and the French Revolution were influenced by philosophical ideas (the ideas of Locke, Rousseau, Montesquieu, etc.).

 Muslim terrorism, including the 9/11 attacks, can be traced to certain Muslim intellectuals, who were writing about 50 years ago.
-These Muslim intellectuals looked at Western philosophy, and found nothing but a defense of atheism, violence, etc., and so they advocated a rejection of Western ways, and a return to the ways of the Prophet.
+These Muslim intellectuals found little to admire in Western society, so they advocated violence against infidels and colonial powers.
 The Philosophy of Today can gain adherents around the world, and slowly begin to influence actions and policies.
 The best way to deal with Muslim terrorism is to create a philosophy that has broad appeal, that satisfies both heart and mind.
 It’s often said that the battle against terrorism is a battle for hearts and minds, but we can only win the battle for hearts and minds if we have a philosophy with more appeal, and more truth, than the philosophy of the Muslim fundamentalist.

 Shakespeare represents Renaissance philosophy and the Hermetic tradition.
 In Shakespeare’s world, everything is connected, and everything is alive.
 In Macbeth, for example, disturbances in nature (a violent storm, animals behaving strangely) go hand-in-hand with disturbances in human society (the murder of the king).
 In Shakespeare’s world, everything is connected, and even comets and meteors follow the same tune that humans follow.